184.108.40.206 Calculating a rate of FTB - overview

 FTB annual rate

 The FTB rate is calculated as an annual rate.
-For individuals (1.1.I.90), this annual rate is the sum of FTB Part A and FTB Part B, including supplements if eligible.
+For individuals (1.1.I.90), this annual rate is the sum of the income tested FTB Part A and FTB Part B rates, including supplements if eligible.

 Note: Although both the FTB Part A and FTB Part B supplement amounts are included in the annual rate of FTB Part A and FTB Part B respectively for eligible individuals, they cannot be paid as fortnightly instalments.